 If you own a boat and want to lease a slip (even temporarily), you can be sure that you will need one thing above all: paperwork.

-SAMPLE DMV BOAT REGISTRATION
+SAMPLE DMV BOAT REGISTRATION – not the title

 This looks very similar to a vehicle registration.
 Some people have this instead of a USCG certificate of documentation.
 Your boat registration must be non-expired, and must be in the name of the registered owner(s) of the boat.
 You can find more information on boat registration at the CA DMV’s website.
 After you have submitted your title (or “pink slip”) to the DMV and paid the appropriate fees to them, you will receive a current registration along with stickers/CF numbers.
 You must provide a copy of your registration to us as soon as you receive it, and are responsible to make sure that we always have a copy of your renewal.
 Side note – we have HUNDREDS of tenants here, and it isn’t always easy to keep track of who has updated stickers on their boat.
 Please give us a copy of your registration!

 Info on boat registration can be found on the Dept. of Boating & Waterways site and also the ABC’s of California Boating Law.
 You can calculate your registration fees here.
 Here are some consequences of operating an unregistered boat in California (hint: don’t do it!).

 TITLE / PINK SLIP – NOT ACCEPTED OR REQUIRED

 This is not your DMV registration.
 This is one of the items you submit to them when you are purchasing a boat.
 Boat owners receive this when they own the boat outright, the way you do when you pay off a vehicle.
 The title is not an acceptable document in place of registration or documentation.